 After signing up for H&M you immediately get its welcome email which includes instructions on how to use the coupon — which is valid in-store and online.
 This is noteworthy as most coupons from welcome emails can only be redeemed online, and usually exclude a ton of items, like in the case of Bloomingdale’s.
 This can be discouraging — and frustrating — for prospective customers.
 Everyone hates reading and dealing with fine print exceptions.

 The most important thing to keep in mind is that your welcome email should fulfill anything that was promised to get the visitors to sign up in the first place — like a 10% discount.
 When crafting your welcome email promotion, if you’re looking to include one, aim to strike a balance: you can’t give too much right away.
 It should be just enough to get that first purchase.
 Also, remember to communicate the value of your brand as briefly as possible.
-Using images and icons often helps reduce copy size while making it easier to digest the email content, as seen in these examples.
+Using images and icons often helps reduce copy size while making it easier to digest the email content.
+Once you’ve signed up for a free MailCharts account you can see examples in our curated list of well over 100 welcome emails.

 Giving a reason to buy